MichaelXF/js-confuser/README.md

 - Potency Medium
 - Resilience Medium
-- Cost Medium
+- Cost High

 ### `eval`

 #### **`Security Warning`**

-From [MDN](<(https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval)**>): Executing JavaScript from a string is an enormous security risk.
+From [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval): Executing JavaScript from a string is an enormous security risk.
 It is far too easy for a bad actor to run arbitrary code when you use eval().
 Never use eval()!

 Wraps defined functions within eval statements.